dreamcat4/docker-images/irc/README.md

 *Back to this page on --->* ***[DockerHub](https://hub.docker.com/r/dreamcat4/irc/).***

-This Docker image is based on ubuntu 16.04 base image (xenial xerus).
+* This Docker image is based on ubuntu 16.04 base image (xenial xerus).
+* *1.4GB Image size.

 # irc